asume21/codetune-studio/replit.md

 The system integrates OpenAI's GPT-4o model for multiple AI-powered features including code translation between programming languages, beat pattern generation, melody composition, security vulnerability scanning, lyrics generation, and intelligent assistant functionality.
 All AI interactions are server-side only for security, with the client making API requests to backend endpoints that proxy to OpenAI.

 ## Audio Processing Pipeline
-The audio engine supports real-time synthesis with oscillator-based note generation, drum sample playback, and mixer functionality with volume controls, panning, and basic EQ.
-The system includes transport controls for play/pause/stop functionality and supports multiple audio tracks with individual channel controls.
+The audio engine features advanced multi-layered synthesis for realistic instrument and drum sounds.
+Each drum sound uses multiple oscillators and noise layers with natural decay envelopes: kick drums (1.2s sustain), snare (0.4s with rattle simulation), enhanced clap with burst layers, improved hi-hats with shimmer, and fuller tom sounds (0.8s).
+Guitar synthesis includes harmonics, attack transients, and body resonance for authentic plucked string sounds.
+The system supports real-time playback, mixer functionality with volume controls, and transport controls for comprehensive beat sequencing.

 ## Development Workflow
 The application supports both development and production modes with Vite's development server providing hot module replacement.
 The build process uses esbuild for server bundling and Vite for client bundling, with separate output directories for clean deployment.